 Do you have a prescription query?

-From Monday 17th May 2021 if you have a query about your medication, please contact the surgery between 12.00pm - 1.00pm and ask to speak to our Prescribing Clerk.
+Do you have a query about your medication?
+Please contact the surgery between 12.00pm - 1.00pm and ask to speak to our Prescribing Clerk.

 Please allow up to 48 hours when requesting your Prescriptions.
 In exceptionally busy periods (After bank holidays and some Mondays) there may be delays; if your request is urgent let us know why.